Blažo Igumanović

-Blažo Igumanović (born 16 January 1986) is a Montenegrin footballer who plays as a left back for KF Liria in Kosovo.
+Blažo Igumanović (born 19 January 1986) is a Montenegrin former professional footballer who played as a left-back.
+He is currently the assistant manager of Kuwait SC.

 Club career

 In July 2013, Igumanović moved to Kazakhstan Premier League side FC Astana.

 On 22 December 2016, Igumanović signed a 6-month contract with Bulgarian First League club Montana, with an option for another year.
 He left the club in June 2017 as the extension clause was not activated following the relegation to Second League.

 On 1 August 2017, Igumanović signed with Budućnost Podgorica.

 At the end of January 2020, Igumanović joined Liria Prizren in Kosovo.